A3!: Anime

 A television anime adaptation was announced in February 2019, with Keisuke Shinohara directing, and Masayuki Sakoi acting as series director, featuring Naoki Hayashi writing the scripts.
 Masaru Yokoyama and Kana Hashiguchi are composing the music.
 The series is animated by P.A.
 Works and Studio 3Hz.
 The anime adaptation is split into two parts, with A3!
 Season Spring & Summer planned to air from January to March 2020 and A3!
 Season Autumn & Winter from July to September 2020.
 Funimation acquired distribution rights to the series outside of Asia, and streamed the show as it aired in Japan.
 Muse Communication also acquired the distribution rights for the series in Southeast Asia and South Asia, and is streaming it on their Muse Asia YouTube channel and iQIYI.

 A3!
 Season Spring & Summer began on January 14, 2020, and the theme song for the series is "Act!
 Addict!
 Actors!"
 Episode 4 was initially announced to have been delayed "due to production issues" and then subsequently for another two weeks, before the official anime production announced that the entire series would be rebroadcast from the beginning on April 6, 2020, and aired until June 22, 2020.
 A3!
 Season Autumn & Winter was delayed to air from October 13 to December 29, 2020, due to the effects of the COVID-19 pandemic.
 Masayuki Sakoi took over full directing responsibilities for A3!
 Season Autumn & Winter, and Nozomi Nagatomo took over character designing from Mariko Komatsu.
 Kōhei Honda also replaced Hiroko Tanabe as art director.

-Episode list

 Live-action films

 Two movie adaptations of the stage plays were announced in March 2021, with most of the play's original cast to reprise their roles.
 The first film, Mankai Movie A3!
 Spring & Summer, was released on December 3, 2021, while the second film, Mankai Movie A3!
 Autumn & Winter is slated for a March 4, 2022 release.